NVIDIA DOCA Secure Channel Application Guide

 A secure channel application runs on client mode (host) and server mode (DPU).
 Once a channel is open, messages can flow from both sides.

-The secure channel application runs on top of the DOCA Comm Channel API.
-Full connection flow between the client and the server is illustrated in the following:
+The secure channel application runs on top of the DOCA Comch API.

+The application begins by establishing a client-server connection between host (client) and DPU (server).
+Once this connection is established, the application on both sides spawns two new threads:

 This application leverages the following DOCA library: